 Perusing farmers’ markets is one of the simple pleasures we enjoy this time of year.
-From picking out the perfect melon to taste-testing local honey, the produce-filled stalls spark your culinary creativity and beckon you to take on a new gardening project.
-If you’re looking to check out the local farmers’ market scene, we’ve compiled a list of options around town (for both Davidson and Williamson counties), complete with hours, locations and pertinent information.
+From picking out the perfect melon to taste-testing local honey, the produce-filled stalls spark your culinary creativity and inspire you to take on new gardening projects.
+If you’re looking to immerse yourself in the local farmers’ market scene this summer, we’ve compiled a list of options around town (for both Davidson and Williamson counties).

 OPEN 7 DAYS A WEEK

 900 Rosa L. Parks Blvd., Nashville, TN 37208